DavitGadyan/Computer_Vision/Projects/Emotion Classifier/README.md

 ## Description

-This project is aimed to capture emotions of people from image and video based on face expressions.
+This project is aimed at capturing emotions of people from image and video based on face expressions.

 There are 6 emotions which this clasifier can recognize: